 water resources 8.
 Amend land criterion to include unstable land and make reference to public safety in last clause Comments noted.
 Policy amended.
 9. Add to Water Framework Directive reference to ecology, return of migratory fish and support for improvements in fish passage.
 Comments noted.
 Text amended.
 10. Support for need to assess noise and nuisance, particularly in relation to wind turbines Comments noted.
 Minor amended.
-Policy EN9 - New Minerals Extract tion Sites SUMMARY OF MAIN ISSUE RASIED SUB-ISSUE COUNCIL'S RESPONSE Impact of minerals extraction activities on the environment Lack of consideration of environmental impacts in the general policy relating to minerals extraction sites Given the comments made by Natural England and a review of the policies set out in the NPPF, it is considered appropriate to insert an addition criterion in sub-policies EN9(A) and EN9(B) in order to ensure that impacts on the natural environment outside of designated nature conservation sites remain a central concern of future minerals planning.
-It is not considered appropriate to impose a requirement that new minerals development should not result in any ecological harm, as new minerals development often results in
+Policy EN9 - New Minerals Extrac tion Sites SUMMARY OF MAIN ISSUE RASIED SUB-ISSUE COUNCIL'S RESPONSE 1.
+Impact of minerals extraction activities on the environment Lack of consideration of environmental impacts in the general policy relating to minerals extraction sites Given the comments made by Natural England and a review of the policies set out in the NPPF, it is considered appropriate to insert an addition criterion in sub-policies EN9(A) and EN9(B) in order to ensure that impacts on the natural environment outside of designated nature conservation sites remain a central concern of future minerals planning.
+It is not considered appropriate to impose land.

-Sequential test for new minerals extraction sites Imposition of an onerous requirement for developers of new minerals extraction sites to demonstrate that the extension of all existing sites is unviable It is considered that the additional wording proposed by the Minerals Products Association is an appropriate change and would make the policy more consistent with paragraph 145 of the NNPF, which indicates that planning authorities should ensure that large landbanks bound up in very few sites do not stifle competition.
-The District contains 11 active minerals extraction sites, several of which are worked very slowly or intermittently.
-There is potential for several of these existing minerals extraction sites to be extended; however due to the slow or intermittent rate of working such an extension would only take place an indeterminate time in the future. land.
 What is important is that new minerals development does not result in the loss of any irreplaceable habitats, or habitats which form a vital part of wider ecological networks and that any ecological loss is mitigated through high quality site restoration, resulting in net gains to biodiversity.
 Therefore the proposed additional criterion has been worded accordingly.
 It is not considered that the proposed changes to policy EN9 are likely to significantly affect the economic viability of future minerals extraction, as the stated environmental criteria are based upon NPPF paragraphs 117 and 118 and are therefore already material considerations in determining planning applications.
-The alterations therefore primarily just make the natural environment protection requirements contained within the NPPF more explicit within the Core Strategy DPD rather than being altogether new requirements.
+The alterations therefore primarily just make the natural environment protection requirements contained within the NPPF more explicit within the Core Strategy DPD rather than being 2.
+Sequential test for new minerals extraction sites Imposition of an onerous requirement for developers of new minerals extraction sites to demonstrate that the extension of all existing sites is unviable altogether new requirements.It is considered that the additional wording proposed by the MineralsProducts Association is an appropriate change and would make thepolicy more consistent with paragraph 145 of the NNPF, whichindicates that planning authorities should ensure that largelandbanks bound up in very few sites do not stifle competition.The District contains 11 active minerals extraction sites, several ofwhich are worked very slowly or intermittently.
+There is potential forseveral of these existing minerals extraction sites to be extended;however due to the slow or intermittent rate of working such anextension would only take place an indeterminate time in the future.